math-comp/analysis/README.md

 ## License

-The license for cara's original contents is CeCILL-C (http://www.cecill.info/index.en.html).
+The license for this library's original contents is CeCILL-C (http://www.cecill.info/index.en.html).

 ## Authors